BrianInGermany/BrianInGermany.github.io/_posts/2022-07-09-flowcharts_graphviz.markdown

 ![](/assets/images/diff_flow.png)

 ## Conclusion
 Creating flowcharts from code is a great way to focus your thoughts on the raw flow structure itself.
-But it also takes the visual tidying work off your shoulders, and makes collaboration easier by enabling line-for-line comparability across versions.
+But it also takes the visual tidying work off your shoulders, and makes collaboration easier by enabling line-for-line comparability of versions.